giorgia-amici/ReactJS/README.md

 ```
 React.createClass
 ```
-You access and invoke the function createClass
+You access and invoke the function createClass.

 The ```createClass``` needs a requirement that is an objet that at least defines a ```render function```.
 Within the render function you need to ```return``` some markup (for this reason you use ```jsx```).